chriskar02/BookByte/app/README.md

 			restart
 				sudo service apache2 restart

-/* nessecary you need to run this every time you change the files */ sudo chmod -R 777 /var/www
+/* nessecary you need to run this every time you reupload (not change, but delete and paste again) the files */ sudo chmod -R 777 /var/www